peyloading/03-text-adventure/README.md

 # 03-text-adventure
-Text Adventure Game
-This game is based on a true story of when I broke my car and explored a mansion that was haunted by ghosts.
-I died.
-This my story.

 Okay but this is my text adventure game for the Game Tech class I'm in.
-I decided to make it a type of maze house game where you
+I decided to make it a type of maze house game where you can explore and look at different rooms.
+It isn't complex, and there isn't a real ending, just exploring until you feel like you've seen everything there is.
+I added a 'secret' ending, but it's kind of dumb and cheesy.

+Enjoy!